 - Ecuador has announced that no one, including citizens and residents, will be allowed to enter the country for the next 21 days.

 - India has invalidated all tourist visa and e-visas.
 All passengers must go thorough medical screening upon arrival.

 - Morocco has suspended all flights to Algeria, Belgium, China, France, Germany, Italy, the Netherlands, Portugal and Spain.
 The government also shut down the land borders with Ceuta and Melilla.

 - Amongst the countries that have closed their borders to all international travellers are: Denmark, Saudi Arabia, Ghana, Marshall Islands, Ukraine, El Salvador, Latvia, Poland, Spain, and Lithuania.

 Note: The current live time ranking does not take into account all the temporary bans given the volatility of the current global outbreak.
 Please contact your local authorities for specific details.

 Despite several airlines operating a nearly empty aircraft or filled with cargo just to keep airport slots, there have been significant changes to flight itineraries in response to increasing travel bans.
 At least 73 airlines have cancelled flights to and from China.
 In addition:

 - Air Canada: Suspended of all flights to and from Italy

-- British Airways: Cancelled all of its Italy until 4 April
+- British Airways: Cancelled all of its flights to/from Italy

 - Alitalia: Suspended flights to and from all Milan and Venice airports